TrumpForUSA/HowTrumpWins2020/README.md

 > Americans will only have to achieve 21 years of earned income in excess of $25,000 to receive ***TUC*** benefits free of charge, for life.

-## Platform Highlights: Preservation of Rights
+## Platform Overview: Preservation of Rights

 ### *Internet as a Utility*
 A nationwide requirement that every residence has access to fixed high-speed broadband access of at least 25 Mbps (symmetrical), for no more than $39 per month.
 Providers may offer additional tiers of service, but may not institute data-caps or throttling.